ISS Founders’ Fellowship with Skeletal Radiology

-Spearhead a project or special issue supervised by one or more of the Editors.
-A project may lead to a presentation or publication.
-Work towards a special issue of Skeletal Radiology would involve topic selection, author invitation, manuscript processing and issue building.
+Spearhead a project or the commissioning of a special issue supervised by one or more of the Editors.
+A project may lead to a presentation at the ISS annual meeting and/or a publication in Skeletal Radiology.
+A special issue would involve topic selection, author invitation, manuscript processing and issue building.

 Candidates must meet the following requirements: